harrison-ai/hai-dataeng-tech-task/README.md

 It consists of two parts: a coding exercise, and a design exercise.

 You should take a copy of this repo, add your solutions for each part, and push them to GitHub for review and discussion in a follow-up interview.
-You're welcome to use a private repository, as long as it is visible to the following users:
+You're welcome to use a private repository, as long as it's visible to the following users:

 * @rfk
 * @oliverdaff